How I Got An 80% Response Rate For My Top Influencers Outreach Campaign

 If you’re active in the online marketing world, you probably recognize some of the top bloggers in the market.

-All of them were featured in a new article on my blog: 18 Ways to Grow Your Audience Fast.
+All of them were featured in a new article on my blog about how to grow an audience fast.

 Now that the post was written, I planned to get in-touch and let them know about it.